BARRETTMEAG/Lucidum/3. Draft_Trees/MC1R/MC1R_iqtree/MC1R_tree/contree/README.md

+Contree Overview:

-Contree contains the contree file and the tree pictures associated.
+- Contains the contree file and the tree pictures associated.